rhymes-ai/Aria/README.md

 Checkout these [inference examples](https://github.com/rhymes-ai/Aria/tree/main/inference/notebooks) that demonstrate how to use Aria on various applications such as chart understanding, PDF reading, video understanding, etc, available with both Hugging Face Transformers and [vLLM](https://github.com/vllm-project/vllm) backends.

 ## Fine-tuning
+> ⚠️ **Important Note on Fine-tuning**: Due to changes in the weight mapping after Aria's integration into transformers, the training code requires specific versions to work properly:
+> - Use transformers version 4.45.0
+> - Use model revision "4844f0b5ff678e768236889df5accbe4967ec845"

 > **Note:** For optimal fine-tuning performance, install the optional `grouped_gemm` dependency:
 > ```bash